 Description

-In the enrichment-meter mode, MGAU software utilizes the 186 keV gamma line from 235U decay and requires just one calibration measurement with a reference standard of known enrichment and known container wall thickness.
+In the enrichment-meter mode, MGAU software utilizes the 186keV gamma line from 235U decay and requires just one calibration measurement with a reference standard of known enrichment and known container wall thickness.
 The results of this calibration measurement are automatically stored for further use on any samples with known container wall thicknesses.
-The enrichment meter mode is useful for very thick container walls where poor counting statistics in the spectrum may limit the results from the normal mode, and also can be used for analyzing uranium samples where the uranium isotopes are not in equilibrium with their daughter products (freshly separated uranium).
+The enrichment meter mode is useful for very thick container walls where poor counting statistics in the spectrum may limit the results from the normal mode, it also can be used for analyzing uranium samples where the uranium isotopes are not in equilibrium with their daughter products (freshly separated uranium).

 Key Benefits